As the first hub for Superyachts in the South Pacific, The Islands of Tahiti offer endless cruising grounds around their 118 islands.

 All others must obtain a short-term visa at the nearest French Consulate / Embassy before arrival.

 Faa’a International Airport is located on the main island of Tahiti.
 Daily international flights arrive and depart Tahiti.
-Air France, Air Tahiti Nui, LATAM, Air New Zealand, Air Calin and Hawaiian Airlines offer regular flights.
+Air France, Air Tahiti Nui, LATAM, Air New Zealand, Air Calin, Hawaiian Airlines, French Bee and United Airlines offer regular flights.
 Private jets are welcome and a VIP lounge is available for these passengers upon arrival and departure.

 Guests can either board the yacht in Tahiti or in one of the islands flying either the domestic airline (Air Tahiti) or a chartered plane depending on the itinerary.